TerryV8/click-count/docs/redis_architecture.md

 with the limitation of data sets that can't be larger than the memory.

-## Based on the use case, choose the correct Redis architecture
+## Based on the use case, let's choose the correct Redis architecture

 There are four main topologies of Redis, and each one has and uses different and incompatible features.
 Therefore, you need to understand all the trade-offs before choosing one.